-Lead Routing Guide & Best Practices to Improve Sales in 2022
+Lead Routing Guide & Best Practices to Improve Sales

 What Is Lead Routing?

 Lead routing is the systematic assignment of incoming or outgoing leads to the appropriate sales representatives within your organization.
 The objective is to quickly connect the lead with the most qualified individual, optimizing both the customer experience and the likelihood of closing the sale.